shihuang047/2bRAD-M/README.md

    `source activate 2bRAD-M-20201225`

  ### Construct the reference 2B-Tag database (required)
- * Construct the 2bRAD-M species unique marker database (2B-Tag-DB)
+   `tools/Download_2bRADTagDB.pl` is the main script used to:

-   (1) Download the prebuilt 2b-Tag-DB from Figshare based on the NCBI Refseq (Oct., 2019).
+   (1) download the prebuilt 2b-Tag-DB from Figshare based on the NCBI Refseq (Oct., 2019)

-   (2) Download the full genomes from NCBI Refseq for secondary 2b-Tag-DB construction for each sample.

-   (3) Download the example datasets for pipeline tutorial
+   (2) download the example datasets for pipeline tutorial
+    You can specify $your_database_path locally (By default, `$your_database_path=./2B-RAD-M-ref_db/`) and run the script as following:
     `perl tools/Download_2bRADTagDB.pl $your_database_path`

-    By default, `$your_database_path=./2B-RAD-M-ref_db/`

     It usually can take around 30 mins to save all files in the `$your_database_path`, but it still depends on your internet connenction speed and stability.

 ## 2bRAD-M pipeline tutorial

 * **Overview of the 2bRAD-M pipeline**
     The 2bRAD-M analysis pipeline comprises a combination of 2bRAD-M scripts and optimized parameters for analyzing the 2bRAD or shotgun metagenomics sequencing data, which can output the most comprehensive output on each sample.
 The pipeline includes:
     (1) **The digital restriction digestion** It is required when input DNA sequences are longer than 31bp or 33bp (e.g., 150bp) or derived from the common shotgun sequencing protocols.
 If input DNA sequences were produced by the 2bRAD sequencing protocol this step will be skipped.
     (2) **Qualitative analysis** Identify the microbes and estimate their abundances based on the 2bRAD (such as.
 BcgI derived) species-specific markers of a prebuilt and comprehensive 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).
     (3) **Quantitative analysis** Estimate the microbial abundances more precisely based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB that contains only condidate genomes that identified in the given biolgical sample.
 Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate modeling of relative abundance of taxa.

 * **Usage**

     The main script for implementing those analysis steps is located at `bin/2bRADM_Pipline.pl`.
 You can check out the usage by printing the help information via `perl bin/2bRADM_Pipline.pl -h`.